Terminal - Domestic

 Brisbane Airport Corporation (BAC) is engaged in a major redevelopment and expansion of the Domestic Terminal Building (DTB) and surrounds.

-Numerous projects have been, are and will be taking place on multiple fronts, with BAC’s investment in 2016 exceeding $300 million.
+Numerous projects have been, are and will be taking place on multiple fronts, with BAC’s investment exceeding $300 million.

 • Mid 2016 – March 2017: New travelators connecting DTB to ongoing Hotels & Conference centre project